zencart/documentation/content/user/upgrading/upgrading.md

     **Note**: Do not select *Clean Install* or you will overwrite your database.

+    If the “Upgrade” button does not appear, then the installer was unable to connect to your database to confirm what version its structure is at.
+Check your configure.php settings and be sure the DB_* fields correspond to your new database, including that the DB_PREFIX matches the DB_PREFIX in your old site.

 10. Process each suggested step one at a time ... leave the first checkbox that the upgrader picked checked and uncheck the others.
     -Advantage is that you can see your problems step by step
     -Each time it completes it will recheck the boxes left to go.